-TIP: Always follow the instructions for operating portable heaters and keep them away from blankets, clothing, or drapes.
+18. Always follow the instructions for operating portable heaters, and keep them away from blankets, clothing, or drapes.
 Use portable heaters on a stable surface away from areas with high foot traffic.

-TIP: Always plug large appliances such as refrigerators, ovens, washers, and driers directly into wall outlets.
+20. Always plug large appliances, such as refrigerators, ovens, washers, and dryers, directly into wall outlets.
 Never use extension cords or power strips with major appliances.

-TIP: Be aware that larger appliances may require a higher voltage outlet (220V).
+21. Be aware that larger appliances may require a higher voltage outlet.
 Call a licensed electrician to install an appropriate voltage outlet.

 Electrical safety tips for outside the home